 At selected sites, a subset of patients (n=45, approximately 15 patients from each treatment group) will be asked to wear a sensor monitoring system (digital wearable device) on the wrist to track sleep patterns and activity patterns.

-The objective of this substudy is to evaluate changes in sleep-wake parameters and changes in activity as they relate to the occurrence of CH attacks.
-These changes will be evaluated during days when patients experience CH attacks relative to days free of attacks and will be evaluated for use as predictors of seasonal onset of new CH epoch.
-The relationship between sleep-wake parameters, activity levels, and the frequency, intensity, and duration of CH attacks will also be determined.
+These changes will be evaluated during days when patients experience CH attacks relative to days free of attacks, and will be evaluated for use as predictors of seasonal onset of new CH epoch.